elipZis/docker-compose-collection/README.md

 Additional files and scripts are located in `./.docker` for booting up the images and creating the according configuration.

 ### Setup
-Execute the `./.docker/create-certs.sh` script to create the required locallly certified SSL certificates with mkcert, which are passed to `nginx` as valid.
+Execute the `./.docker/create-certs.sh` script to create the local certified SSL certificates with mkcert, which are passed to `nginx` as valid.

 Ensure that your `.env` file is complete and correct before you run the containers.
 If you make changes to the `.env` you have to remove all containers `docker-compose down`, build them `docker-compose build` and run again.
 If you down containers, they are removed!
 Initial setup has to be repeated (e.g. database seeding etc.).